davidjamesstone/noide/README.md

 Configuration
 =======
-If a `noide.json` file is present in the root of the [noide-install-dir] the file is read (on starting the app) This file should hold the IDE settings:
+If a `noide.json` file is present in the root of the [noide-install-dir] it is read on start up.
+This file should hold the IDE settings:

 ```json